 Fun fact: Judith’s first job was at the International House of Pancakes (IHOP).
 To this day, she still has a complicated relationship with breakfast food.

-Stathi Patseas is a Special Assistant to the Chief of Staff, assisting the Counsel’s team in operations and special projects.
+Stathi Patseas is the Communications Advisor to the Counsel to the Mayor, managing all team communications.
 Prior to joining the Mayor’s Office, Stathi worked as a political campaign consultant, campaign manager, and grassroots organizer, working to elect progressive candidates across the country.
 He holds degrees from the University of Nebraska and Georgetown University.

 Fun fact: Stathi holds both American and Greek citizenship.